If you have an account please sign in to continue

 Many parents just go through the motions but with these two it was true love.
 He still goes to the home everyday to see his "girl" and kisses her.
 Absolutely heartbreaking.

-Hunter Memory Walk & Jog
+Canberra Memory Walk & Jog

 Find out more